DanielAbreuAcosta/Ecu_bat_micro/README.md

 [**I should filter the dataset with minimap2 before assembling contigs, i think ?**]{.underline}

 ### Host Sequence Filtering

+Even though our data was generated using host-depleted sequencing, some of the host genome can still make it through.
+Because of this, it is necessary to remove these sequences before proceeding.
+For this we will be using the latest reference genome of *Desmodus rotundus*.

 1.  download the reference genome from NCBI